thecoderace/thecoderace/README.md

 My name is Kara (Jk) 𓆦
 * I'm a book and winter-loving humanist.
+    * Advocator of `#MentalHealth` & `#GrowthMindset`.
 * My hobbies consist of:
     * reading 📚
     * sleeping 💤
     * stretching 🧘🏽‍♀️
     * rollerskating 🛼
-    * pinterest-surfing 📌
+    * Pinterest-surfing 📌
     * watching cafe vlogs 🧋 and mukbangs 🍲 on YouTube.
     * learning to `code` to improve my programming capabilities 👩🏽‍💻
-* I aspire to be a self-taught programmer specialising in Front-End Development, with hopes to further advance as a Full-Stack Developer!
+* I aspire to be a self-taught programmer specializing in Front-End Development, with hopes to further advance as a Full-Stack Developer!

 <!--
 **thecoderace/thecoderace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.